 3. Best for Sensitive Skin: Dove Zero Aluminum Sensitive Deodorant

-This one gets the nod from Dr. Graf.
-Dove is known for pampering and moisturizing skin, and this deodorant is no different.
+This one gets the nod from Dr. Graf as one of the best dermatologist-recommended deodorants for sensitive skin.
+Dove is known for pampering and moisturizing skin, and this product is no different.

 Are you loyal to their super-popular antiperspirant, and the thought of breaking up with it makes you, well, perspire?
 Swapping in their deo is a seamless way to make the switch.